-Maroon Bells are a fascinating set of 14,000-foot peaks that mirror off Maroon Lake.
-It’s the most photographed alpine scenes in the country, and rightfully so.
+The Maroon Bells are a fascinating set of 14,000-foot peaks that reflect off of Maroon Lake.
+It’s one of the most photographed alpine scenes in the country, and rightfully so.
 There are a lot of ways to enjoy this secluded, yet crowded slice of paradise.

 There is no dispersed camping at Maroon Bells.
 Backcountry camping is permitted in the Maroon Bells-Snowmass Wilderness.